santhtadi/PyReadLabels/README.md

 # PyReadLabels

-A Python Package to read labels from an image
+A Python Package to read labels from an image.
+Avaialable in PyPI [PyReadLabels](https://pypi.org/project/PyReadLabels/)

 ## USAGE

+Install from PyPI at [PyReadLabels](https://pypi.org/project/PyReadLabels/)

 ```
 from PyReadLabels import pyreadlabels